Supervisor: Pre/Post Op Directors

 - Competency to respect patient's rights.

-- Provides safe, therapeutic and quality direct patient care to the post anesthesia patient by utilizing the nursing process and nursing diagnosis in a timely manner, setting appropriate priorities.
+- Provides safe, therapeutic and quality direct patient care to the pre-operative and post anesthesia patient by utilizing the nursing process and nursing diagnosis in a timely manner, setting appropriate priorities

 - Completes patient charting accurately and concisely and in a timely manner.